Who We Are

 In March of 2020, with the support of the NH State Council on the Arts, Amanda was nominated by New Hampshire Governor Chris Sununu and confirmed by the Executive Council as the state’s eighth Artist Laureate, and first dancer to receive the honor.
-Her two-year appointment will be chronicled through the Lead With Arts blog.
-Amanda is energized about bringing visibility to New Hampshire’s rural spaces and people using the arts.
+She feels energized about bringing visibility to New Hampshire’s rural spaces and people using the arts.

-Most proud of the “extended family” she has garnered through her teaching and service in higher education, Amanda is the Director of Dance at Plymouth State University where she has integrated interdisciplinary thinking and collaborative performance into the curriculum.
-She has spearheaded networks of growth, service and advocacy across New England through innovative cross-sector partnerships.
+Very proud of the “extended family” she has garnered through her teaching and service in higher education, Amanda is Senior Teaching Faculty and Dance Program Coordinator at Plymouth State University where she has integrated interdisciplinary thinking and collaborative performance into the curriculum.
+In 2020, she was the recipient of the Distinguished Undergraduate Teaching Award.

 I make performances that feel like magic.
 I collaborate with artists in different fields and we start by believing our dreams can come true.
 We play with questions, movement, light, color and materials that ultimately become inventions, dances, furniture, sculptures and make-believe worlds.
 Designed to be witnessed by others, this tangible magic invites ooh’s, ahhh’s and hmmmm’s.